PurpleMyst/epython/README.md

 ```

 This will generate an `epython` executable in the main project directory which
-you can pass python files to as a command-line argument.
+you can pass python files to (**actual python files**, not just bytecode files) as a command-line argument.

+## Running tests

+You can run a variety of tests for the interpreter itself by running `./run_tests.py`.